ryanczm/Analytic-Musings/notes/quant/fwm.md

 * They run 3bn capacity.
 Too big and you become not agile.
 You have to allocate more into developed markets with the liquidity.
 Obviously too much size in a small alternatives market causes transaction costs to eat the alpha.
 * How do they allocate risk in a portfolio of 500 forward/futures markets?
 * For portfolio construction, it was quite vague.
 They use a tree structure to allocate risk such that I guess each node in the tree at that level has equal amount of historical vol/risk.
 And it takes into account correlations systematically too, like butane and propane being correlated.
 Interesting.
-I guess it involves classifying the various assets into a hierarchical format, taking into account their historical vol and correlation to other asset, and dynamically adjust .
+I guess it involves classifying the various assets into a hierarchical format, taking into account their historical vol and correlation to other asset, and dynamically adjust.
+Sounds like MLDPs HRP.

 Summary